 Gambling apps dominate top of charts

 Of course, you cannot go to iTunes or the Play Store without coming across 100s of gambling apps.
 In fact, the TAB is the most downloaded sports app in New Zealand this year according to iTunes.
-Finding the best sports betting apps in New Zealand can be tricky though, so it is always advisable to use sites like the gamblingappstore.net, which will forensically break down all aspects of the app, as well as showing you the best bet offers and casino bonuses.
+Finding the sports betting can be tricky though, so it is always advisable to use sites like the gamblingappstore.net, which will forensically break down all aspects of the app, as well as showing you the best bet offers and casino bonuses.
 Once again, big players like Bet365 and Betfair often come out on top (having spent a pile of money to create a slick app), but bigger is not always best in the world of bookies, so checking out what experts think is a good move.

 Because we want different things from our sports, it is difficult to pinpoint an app and say with authority that it is the best in New Zealand.
 However, way down on the download list at number 50 in New Zealand’s charts, comes Bleacher Report.
 While most of us regard Bleacher Report as a platform for ubiquitous, if perhaps low quality, sports journalism.
 But its parent company, Turner Sports, has big ambitions for Bleacher Report in the future, summed up by its acquisition of Champions League rights last year.
 Expect the fusion of live streaming and user-driven content to maybe revolutionise sports apps in years to come.